bjames/neverthenetwork/pages/linux_cli.md

 ### Stopping Jobs and Processes

-To end the current job, press `CTRL+C` this sends SIGINT[^7] to the current process.
-SIGINT can be thought of as a way to ask the process to gracefully shutdown.
-There may be instances where this doesn't work, but in general it will kill the process in the foreground.
+To end the current job, press `CTRL+C`.
+This sends SIGINT[^6] to the current process.
+SIGINT asks the process to gracefully shutdown.
+There may be instances where this doesn't work, but in general it will end the process in the foreground.

 ```
 [bjames@lwks1 neverthenetwork]$ ping 8.8.8.8